fernandoemejia/Availity/README.md

 # Availity
-Need to add library for the following imports
+Need to  unzip library "commons-csv-1.9.0-bin.zip" and add jar "commons-csv-1.9.0.jar" to the build path.

-import org.apache.commons.csv.CSVFormat;
-import org.apache.commons.csv.CSVRecord;